0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/HW&SW Co-Design/Week 12/Assignment 4/Hardware-Software Co-Design - Assignment 4.md

 ### Solution & Mitigation Technique Comparison

-When comparing each of the solutions, there are multiple different ways each paper focused on
+When comparing each of the solutions, there are multiple different ways each paper focused on how to either solve or mitigate the problems around clock skew.
+The first paper tried to solve the issue by minimizing aging-constraints and variable silicon differences on gates and making sure that $V_{th}$ is consistent so that DVFS can be used without any worries.

 ## Noise Margins